automatecloud/google-summit/README.md

 - Google Cloud Source Repositories
 - Google Cloud Build
 - Google KMS
-- Google Registry
+- Google Container Registry
 - Google Kubernetes Cluster GKE
 - Prisma Public Cloud (compute) and Prisma Public Cloud IAC Scan

 It is based on the following example tutorial [GitOps-style Continuous Delivery with Cloud Build](https://cloud.google.com/kubernetes-engine/docs/tutorials/gitops-cloud-build).

 It is mainly using two repositories:
-1. To manage the application itself (folder hello-cloudbuild-app)
+1. app repository: To manage the application itself (folder hello-cloudbuild-app)
-2. To manage the deployment of the application via Cloud Build (folder cloud-summit-env)
+2. env repository: contains the manifests for the Kubernetes Deployment and to manage the deployment of the application via Cloud Build (folder hello-cloudbuild-env)

 The main integration with Twistlock twistcli scan and Prisma Public Cloud IAC is done with the cloudbuild.yaml files for each.